arunbear/Mic/README.md

 perhaps the most popular being the [Moose](https://metacpan.org/pod/Moose) family.
 Moo(se) is very effective at simplifying class building but this is typically achieved at the expense of [Encapsulation](https://en.wikipedia.org/wiki/Information_hiding) (the hiding of implementation details from end users).

 To see this first hand, try writing the fixed size queue from ["OBJECT COMPOSITION" in Minions::Implementation](https://metacpan.org/pod/Minions::Implementation#OBJECT-COMPOSITION) using [Moo](https://metacpan.org/pod/Moo), bearing in mind that the only operations the queue should allow are `push`, `pop` and `size`.
-It is also a revealing exercise to consider how this queue would be written in Ruby or PHP (e.g. would you need to expose all object attributes via methods?).
+It is also a revealing exercise to consider how this queue would be written in another language such as Ruby or PHP (e.g. would you need to expose all object attributes via methods?).

 Minions takes inspriation from Moose's declaratve approach to simplifying OO automation, but does not require or encourage encapsulation to be sacrificed.

 ## The Tale of Minions

+The following fable illustrates the main ideas of OOP.

 There once was a farmer who had a flock of sheep.
 His typical workday looked like: